The Safest Cars for Families Based on Real Crash Data

 Degradation of Used Components

-Buying a used "safe" car involves risks if the SRS (Supplemental Restraint System) has been compromised.
+Buying a used "safe" car involves risks if the SRS (Supplemental Airbag System) has been compromised.
 Hidden flood damage or previous "budget" repairs can prevent airbags from deploying at the millisecond precision required (typically 15-50 milliseconds after impact).

 Evidence-Based Selection